elghemary/elghemary/README.md

 I’m driven by one question:
 **How do we help people think better in a world where tools keep changing?**

+## 🚧 What I'm Working On

+**Building** — Interactive stories that explain complex STEM concepts for kids.

+**Learning** — Automation, AI agents, and the math behind it all.

 ## 🛠️ Technical Skills